 The Council may elect to delegate its powers and responsibilities to the Chief Executive Officer who may then sub-delegate his or her powers and responsibilities to other responsible staff.
 The Council may also delegate its powers and responsibilities to a Committee of Council.

 Council delegates powers and duties under the various Acts via a formal Instrument of Delegation.
-A copy of these instruments and the sub-delegations for each Act are available here.
+A copy of these instruments and the sub-delegations for each Act are available below.

-Councils in South Australia are able to establish by-laws, under the Local Government Act, 1999.
-By-laws are local laws established by councils to deal with issues specific to the relevant council area.
+Under the Local Government Act 1999, councils in South Australia are able to establish by-laws — local laws established to respond to issues specific to the relevant council area.

-The Adelaide Hills Council currently has seven by-laws, which apply only within the Adelaide Hills Council's boundaries.
+The Adelaide Hills Council currently has six by-laws, which apply only within the boundaries of the Adelaide Hills Council.